 On the contrary, the way of men is limited and self-centered.
 Without Christ, man is depraved and incapable of doing anything good.
 All our thoughts and plans may seem right to our eyes, but they all end in destruction if we pursue them more than we pursue Christ.
 Proverbs 14:12 says, “There is a way that seems right to a man, but its end is the way to death.”

 Whatever we believe is true has a major influence on how we live our lives.
 If we believe absolute truth does not exist, then we will start to live according to whatever we believe in or do whatever we want to do.
-If we believe truth is relative, which means what is true for you may not be true for me, then we will become passive individuals with no conviction over everything.
+If we believe truth is relative, which means what is true for you may not be true for us, then we will become passive individuals with no conviction over everything.

 There may be different reasons why people do this, but the bottom line is that they are not content with their reality.
-If only people will come to understand the truth – the absolute, divine truth – then perhaps they will not fall into the temptation of creating facades.
+If only people will come to understand the only truth – the absolute, divine truth – then perhaps they will not fall into the temptation of creating facades.

 The Reality of Truth